OPT ML Research Engineer Jobs

 Prioritize companies with existing H-1B sponsorship history

-An employer willing to sponsor your future H-1B is far more valuable than one that isn't.
+An employer willing to sponsor your future H-1B visa is far more valuable than one that isn't.
 Check public OFLC disclosure data to see which companies have filed H-1B petitions for research engineering roles.
 Past behavior is the strongest signal.

 Address OPT directly in your cover letter or outreach